 - To protect the quality of the processed product, minimise the amount of processed product stockpiled on site and only process as orders are received.
-Keeping plasterboard in the unprocessed form will reduce the amount of moisture damage because less surface area is exposed to rain. - Always operate machinery according to the manufacturer's recommendations and any resource consent conditions. - Process different plasterboard grades separately. - Position the plant where the stockpile of processed product will be located, to avoid moving stockpiles unnecessarily.
-Plant will need to be moved periodically as the stockpiles reach the height of the conveyor.
-Some plant is self-propelling, whereas others have to be moved manually. - Where skips or bins are used for product storage, set these up at the end of the plant. - Attach screens for paper separation if required, and set up a separate bin for paper collection. - Where installed, check that dust collection systems are working. - Use front-end loaders or excavators to feed plasterboard into the plant. - Plant should be staffed to check for blockages, spills, contamination in feedstock, and other problems during processing. - Staff should do quality checks of the final product during processing to make any alterations to the process on the spot and to remove any further contamination from the final product. - Keep stockpiles of various grades separate (see storage guidelines below). - Recycle or otherwise dispose of all contaminants.
+Keeping plasterboard in the unprocessed form will reduce the amount of moisture damage because less surface area is exposed to rain. - Always operate machinery according to the manufacturer's recommendations and any resource consent conditions. - Process different plasterboard grades separately. - For larger plant with conveyors, locate the plant where the stockpile of processed product will be located to avoid moving stockpiles unnecessarily later on.
+Plant will need to be moved periodically as the stockpiles reach the height of the conveyor. - Where skips or bins are used for product storage (rather than stockpiles), set these up at the end of the plant. - Attach screens for paper separation, if required, and set up a separate bin for paper collection. - Where installed, check dust collection systems are working.

+- For larger plant, use front-end loaders or excavators to feed plasterboard into the plant.
+Otherwise, manually feed boards into smaller plant. - Plant should be staffed to check for blockages, spills, contamination in feedstock and other problems during processing. - Staff should do quality checks of the final product during processing to make any alterations to the process on the spot and to remove any further contamination from the final product. - Keep stockpiles of various grades separate (see storage guidelines below). - Recycle or otherwise dispose of all contaminants.